jasnoorkaurmann0/Induction-Program/README.md

 #### We had our English test. it was pretty basic and went really well.
 ## 02:30pm to 03:30pm
 #### We had our Maths test too . it was super easy and mostly stuff was from 8th to 12th grade.
+# Day 3 ( 04 August 2025 )
+## 08:30am to 09:00am
+#### Harpreet ma'am talked to us about scholarship opportunities and encouraged us to sign up on Buddy4Study.
+She explained how the platform regularly shares updates on scholarships, making it easier for us to stay informed and apply on time
+## 09:00am to